Osteochondritis Dissecans (OCD) and Cartilage Injuries

 The signs and symptoms of an acute cartilage injury are more obvious.
 There is usually a known injury with rapid knee swelling and difficulty putting weight on the extremity.
 There may also be a sensation of clicking and locking of the involved joint.

-At the Sports Medicine Program for Young Athletes at Children’s Hospital Colorado, there are many treatments for OCD.
+In our Sports Medicine Center, there are many treatments for OCD.
 In patients who are still growing, we treat mild OCDs with rest and a recommendation to decrease running, jumping and throwing activities.
-Activities can be resumed gradually once symptoms are resolved and there is evidence of healing on x-rays.
+Activities can be resumed gradually once symptoms are resolved and there is evidence of healing on X-rays.
 Mild OCDs have a good chance of healing without surgery and pose minimal risk for arthritis.

 More advanced OCDs, or those in older adolescents, are treated with surgery.
 We use minimally-invasive surgical methods to reestablish blood flow and cartilage restoration/repair techniques.
 Some more advanced techniques include arthroscopic surgery (a minimally invasive surgical procedure) and bone transplantation/grafting procedures.
 Most patients are good candidates for the arthroscopic surgeries.